levithomason/Semantic-UI-React/README.md

 # Stardust

 Stardust is a set of specifications and tools for building UI libraries.
-It is based on a fork of [Semantic UI React (SUIR)][200], and designed to support two initiatives: Stardust itself and Semantic UI React v2.
+It is based on a fork of [Semantic UI React (SUIR)][200], and designed to support two initiatives: Stardust itself and SUIR v2.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->